 Regular evaluation of the RSHE programme will be done with the children and the staff involved and this will inform future practice.
 Pupils' progress in RSHE will be monitored by class teachers.

-The policy will be reviewed by the School Governors' Standards Group and after each review, the policy will be approved by the governing body.
+The policy will be reviewed by the School Governors' Safeguarding Group.